Look Out for These Common Standing Start Errors When Coaching Young Athletes

 Even the most inexperienced athlete knows that they must move forward when the race starts; but many take a step back first.
 This wastes precious time and places the athlete into a poor acceleration position.
 This movement may be caused by the athlete standing with too much weight on the front foot, leading them to search for some propulsion from the back foot by re-positioning when the race starts.
 Teach the athlete to distribute their weight a bit more evenly over both feet when in the set position.

 Another common fault is for a young athlete’s first movement to be a lifting of the front foot.
 This can often be caused by the athlete standing with too much weight on the back foot.
 Again, make sure that the athlete distributes their weight evenly over both feet when in the “set” position and pushes off with both feet on “go”.

 What mistakes do you see young athletes making?

-You can add to this list by clicking on “Leave a Comment” located on the left sidebar or by scrolling down to the “Leave a Reply” box below.
+You can add to this list by leaving a reply/comment or by using the contact details below.